 Does using e-cigarettes in pregnancy affect future behavior or learning for the child?

-Are there any resources or medical treatments available to help me to quit e-cigarettes and tobacco cigarettes during my pregnancy?
+What resources or treatments are available to help me to quit e-cigarettes and tobacco cigarettes during pregnancy?

 Breastfeeding while using e-cigarettes:

-E-cigarette use during breastfeeding has not been studied.
-The best and safest approach is to not use e-cigarettes while breastfeeding.
-Nicotine does pass into breast milk.
-Studies have shown that infant heart rate and blood pressure changes have been associated with increased nicotine concentrations in milk.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+The use of e-cigarettes during breastfeeding has not been studied and is not recommended while breastfeeding.
+Nicotine passes into breast milk.
+Studies have shown that infant heart rate and blood pressure changes have been associated with higher nicotine concentrations in milk.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male uses e-cigarettes, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man uses e-cigarettes, could it affect fertility or increase the chance of birth defects?

 Please click here for references.